 - As is the case in any other profession, this field of work has its share of charlatans, angry loners, self-proclaimed experts, and the like.

-- One ‘expert’ — who lacks formal training — has gained a decidedly bad reputation due to his sustained attacks on qualified cult experts.
+- One ‘expert’ — who lacks formal training — has gained a decidedly bad reputation due to his sustained attacks on qualified cult experts he disagrees with.

 Ask questions about the fees involved

 - Intervention and counseling services do not come cheap.
 This is true for licensed professionals (e.g. a Licensed Mental Health Counselor, and/or someone certified by the National Board for Certified Counselors), and for non-licensed and non-certified people who charge fees in exchange for their services.